Effect-TS/io/docs/modules/Metric/Key.ts.md

 A `MetricKey` is a unique key associated with each metric.
-The key is based on a combination of the metric type, the name and tags associated with the metric, and any other information to describe a metric, such as the boundaries of a histogram.
+The key is based on a combination of the metric type, the name and tags associated with the metric, an optional description of the key, and any other information to describe a metric, such as the boundaries of a histogram.
 In this way, it is impossible to ever create different metrics with conflicting keys.

 **Signature**